Deployment Options for the Reservations Application

 - Outlook updates the user’s calendar and sends invitations to the attendees via the mail server.

-With Exchange Integration
+Deployment using the Exchange Integration

 The following shows deployment scenarios when you are using Exchange integration.